HoyeonS/hephaestus/readme.md

 2. Create your feature branch
 3. Commit your changes
 4. Push to the branch
-5. Create a new Pull Request
+5. Create a new change request

 ## License